jhonatasrm/nBother/README.md

 ## How Contribute

 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/jhonatasrm/nBother/issues).

-### Donate
-Would you like to contribute to the development of this and other add-ons that can be found <a href="https://addons.mozilla.org/en-US/firefox/user/13670188/">here</a> ?

-I would be very happy if you can contribute, any value will surely be of great help.

-Thank you so much for helping me continue developing this and other add-ons! <3

-You can donate via Paypal <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jhonatasrm@gmail.com&lc=US&item_name=Donation+to+nBother&no_note=0&cn=&curency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted">here</a>.
-Thanks again!

 ## Learn More
 To learn more about webextensions development, see this [Mozilla developer Network documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).